 ” I am constantly greeted with more attention than the average person”.

 It can be convoluted at times with the language and essay-speak familiar to any university student.
-It ends with punchy, free language that really captures the reader.
+But, it ends with punchy, free language that really captures the reader.
 It resonated quite strongly with my own experience of being asked what would happen if someone said they were going to take all the red-heads away or being asked if I was teased about my hair.

-The idea of looking in the mirror begins the piece and is brought round again at the end, which, just like the piece, reflects the world and the ginger life back at you.
+The idea of looking in the mirror begins the piece and is brought round again at the end, which, just like the piece, reflects the world and ginger life back at you.

 You can find the piece here.